Design of Multiplierless Linear-Phase Comb Corrector Filters for Multirate Applications

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano; Romero, D. E.; and Dolecek, G. J., "Design of Multiplierless Linear-Phase Comb Corrector Filters for Multirate Applications" (2012).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 131.